 Program Description

-The program will begin January 2023 and will consist of:
+The program will consist of:

-- select online self-paced learning modules (from the Coursera Writing in the Sciences course) covering the mechanics of scientific writing, and
+• Select online self-paced learning modules (from the Coursera Writing in the Sciences course) covering the mechanics of scientific writing, and

-- small working groups (3-4 participants) focused on peer review of shared writing & support in learning/growing as a writer with guidance from coaches experienced in scientific writing and publishing.
+• Small working groups (3-4 participants) focused on peer review of shared writing & support in learning/growing as a writer with guidance from coaches experienced in scientific writing and publishing.

 Over the course of the six-month program, participants must:

-- attend small working groups.
+• Attend small working groups.
 The peer groups will establish their own meeting schedule (at least monthly but can be more frequent) and format (e.g., in-person, online, or hybrid).

-- account for time spent writing
+• Account for time spent writing

-- submit refined article to a peer-reviewed journal.
+• Submit a refined article to a peer-reviewed journal.

-- Application Process
+Application Process

 Applications are currently closed.